Will-777/spawn_mobs_mcpi/README.md

 7) Please note that you cannot kill Mobs with weapons.
 You need to use dynamite. some Mobs like Skeletons will die (because of the sun ?)
+ Mobs might hrt each others with arrows or their attacks.
  There is a way to turn your Minecraft Pi world as survival mode.
  There is a way to patch with Binary Patch your Minecraft Pi and unlock Craft and your own inventory.